 Burn permits required May 1

-Effective Monday, May 1, the Department of Forestry and Fire Protection Lassen-Modoc Unit will require dooryard burning permits for residential burning within Lassen, Modoc and Plumas Counties.
-Burn Permits are available online only at burnpermit.fire.ca.gov.
+The California Department of Forestry and Fire Protection Lassen-Modoc Unit announces it will require dooryard burning permits for residential burning within Lassen, Modoc and Plumas counties effective Friday, May 1.

-Burning can only be done on permissive burn days and within permissive burn hours as determined by the local Air Pollution Control District.
-To find out if it is a permissive burn day or if burning is limited to specific hours, contact your local Air Pollution Control District).
+Burning can only be done on permissive burn days.
+To find out if it is a permissive burn day, contact your local Air Pollution Control District:

 - Plumas County – Portola,832-4528, Quincy, 283-3602, Greenville, 284-6520 and Chester, 258-2588.

 The unit chief will implement a burn ban when weather conditions warrant, but no later than June 30.

 Only natural vegetative material such as leaves, pine needles and tree trimmings may be burned.
 Household garbage may not be burned.
 Do not burn on windy days.
 You cannot burn in a burn barrel unless you have received authorization from your APCD.
 Burning can only be done during permissive times.

 Burn hours for Lassen, Modoc and Plumas counties are May 1 through June 30, open hours.

 You must have a signed permit in your possession while you are burning and you are responsible for always maintaining control of your fire.